Nate Lowe Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.

-- The Cardinals have the 16th-ranked team ERA across all league pitching staffs (4.24).
+- The Cardinals have the 16th-ranked team ERA across all MLB pitching staffs (4.24).

-- Cardinals pitchers combine to allow 61 home runs (one per game), the 10th-fewest in the league.
+- Cardinals pitchers combine to allow 61 home runs (one per game), the eighth-fewest in baseball.

-- Wainwright makes the start for the Cardinals, his sixth of the season.
-He is 2-1 with a 6.15 ERA and 16 strikeouts through 26 1/3 innings pitched.
+- Liberatore (1-1) gets the starting nod for the Cardinals, his third this season.

-- In his last time out on Monday against the Kansas City Royals, the righty went five innings, allowing three earned runs while surrendering nine hits.
+- His most recent appearance came on Friday, May 26 against the Cleveland Guardians, when the left-hander tossed five innings, surrendering four earned runs while allowing five hits.

-- In five games this season, the 41-year-old has an ERA of 6.15, with 5.5 strikeouts per nine innings.
-Opponents are batting .325 against him.

 © 2023 Data Skrive.
 All rights reserved.